 An insurance company acting in bad faith should not be taken lightly.
 You may be tempted to sweep the violation under the rug and accept what an adjuster is willing to give you, but it’s advised you take legal action.
 As a policyholder, you have the right to sue your insurance company for the full amount you need.

 LeMaster & Ahmed PLLC has more than 20 years of experience representing claimants like you.
 As your counsel, we vow to aggressively advocate on your behalf and ensure your insurance provider is held accountable.
 Call (888) 306-2119 to schedule a consultation.
-We represent clients throughout the greater Dallas Fort Worth metropolitan area such as Houston, Galveston, San Antonio, Austin, The Woodlands, Dallas and Plano.
+We represent clients throughout the state of Texas such as the greater Houston metropolitan area including Galveston, The Woodlands, Spring, Pasadena, South Houston, and Plano.